cujojs/most/README.md

 ### Requirements

    Most requires ES6 `Promise`.
-In environments that don't have ES6 `Promise`, use a polyfill such as [creed](https://github.com/briancavalier/creed), [when](https://github.com/cujojs/when/blob/master/docs/es6-promise-shim.md), [bluebird], etc.
+In environments that don't have ES6 `Promise`, use a polyfill such as [creed](https://github.com/briancavalier/creed), [when](https://github.com/cujojs/when/blob/master/docs/es6-promise-shim.md), [bluebird](http://bluebirdjs.com/docs/getting-started.html), etc.

 ### Install